microsoft/dchemistruck/MDE-Rapid-Onboarding/Readme.md

 # Purpose
 The goal of this repository is to provide baseline settings for a rapid deployment for Microsoft Defender for Endpoint using the security.microsoft.com management policies only for configuration.
+Repository was created with assistance from Joe Rodrigues (joerodrigues@microsoft.com).

 Licensing Requirements: Microsoft Defender for Endpoint P2.